 I first learned about 5&10, or five-and-dime, stores in my grade school social studies textbook.
 I don't know whether the store in Ocean City actually dates back to the 'golden age' of five-and-dimes.
 But I did realize that, due to inflation, there wouldn't be anything in the store for five or ten cents at the store.
 However, because there's a chain of stores in my area called Five Below (where everything for sale is five dollars or less) I thought that maybe the 5&10 in the name had been updated to mean five and ten dollars.
 I was wrong in that assumption.
 There were a number of things for sale at Hoy's 5&10 that were over ten dollars.
 Actually, this lot of three keychains ended up costing me over ten dollars.
 But honestly, where was I ever going to find that noodle bowl keychain again in the United States.
 And as the previous keychain featured in this post demonstrates, I have a real fondness for turtle design keychains.
 The black shell with the rainbow-colored floral design is actually a coin purse, made from two shells that had been painted black and stitched to a zipper.

 This record player keychain, or 'turntable' as it's called on the packaging, is from the World's Coolest line by Super Impulse.
-Record players, like typewriters and VHS tapes, are 'old school' technology that have received renewed attention in recent years.
+Record players, like typewriters and VHS tapes, are 'old school' technology, and have received renewed attention in recent years.
 The resurgence of these items in popular culture has genuinely piqued my interest, since I fondly remember such things from my childhood.
-In my keychain collection, I categorize these and similar items as 'retro tech', and I'll be devoting a blog post to the subject at some point.
+In my keychain collection, I categorize these and similar items as 'retro tech', the word retro meaning inspired by or imitating the recent past.
+I plan on devoting a blog post to the subject at some point.

 I was looking at the 'turntable' keychain in a store called Kay Jay's Doll Shoppe, but I put it back because I thought the price was a little high for one keychain.
 I was also feeling guilty for spending over ten dollars on keychains at Hoy's 5&10.
 My best friend bought the record player for me when I wasn't looking, then handed me the bag after we left the store.
 I replaced the original metal clip on the keychain with a split ring after getting home from vacation, because I'm nitpicky like that.